 Task 3 After training/practice on using communication tactics, the teacher-assessor asks candidates to sit in a circle (it would be preferable if the candidate order was not the same as in Tasks 1 and 2).
-[This part of the assessment may take a few minutes for each candidate.
-Teacher-assessors may prefer to work with small groups of candidates at a time, leaving others in the group to continue to practise or prepare a topic to talk about.]
-Candidates are informed that the topic they choose to talk about in this task (their work, family, or interests) must allow them to use facial expression to support their words, as this is one of the clear speech criteria being assessed.
-Step 7 Teacher-assessor tells the first candidate to imagine they are meeting a particular deaf or deafblind person (the teacher will select one from the list in Task Sheet 3).
+[This part of the assessment may take a few minutes for each classessors may prefer to work with small groups of candidates at others in the group to continue to practise or prepare a topic to take a time, leaving Candidates are informed that the topic they choose to talk about work, family, or interests) must allow them to use facial expression words, as this is one of the clear speech criteria being assessed on to support their Step 7 Teacher-assessor tells the first candidate to imagine they are meeting a particular deaf or deafblind person (the teacher will select one from the list in Task Sheet 3).
 Record deaf person code number (Column Candidate uses clear speech (as if to this deaf/deafblind person) to talk briefly about their work, family, or interests.
 8).
 The teacher-assessor completes the assessment of the candidate's clear speech during this task.
 For each candidate, teacher-assessor records decision on CAR Form:(Column 9).
 Step 8 After a few sentences, the teacher-assessor interrupts the candidate to ask what they (the candidate) would do if the deaf/deafblind person was not understanding what the candidate was saying.
 For each candidate, teacher-assessor records on CAR Form: The candidate adopts a new communication tactic and continues.
 The teacher assesses the appropriateness of the new tactic as a way of repairing a communication breakdown.
 (Column 10) - repair tactic chosen (number from Task Sheet 3) and assessment decision (✓ / x).